FloKnp/Project-Management-Group-4-Logic/README.md

 -Provides functions for randomly selecting nouns and adjectives that are not already used.

 -Includes a function to verify the correctness of tasks, exercises, and lessons.

+## Clothe.py

+Represents a piece of clothing with various attributes, including type, color, texture, and positioning information.

+## Position.py